 End of the Cold War Improves Nonproliferation Efforts

-During the Cold War, a period defined by tensions between the United States and the Soviet Union, the threat of nuclear war was always present.
-But after the Soviet Union collapsed in 1991 and the Cold War ended, real progress was made to strengthen the Nuclear Nonproliferation Treaty, get former Soviet countries to join the treaty, and stop further use of nuclear weapons.
+During the Cold War, a period defined by tensions between the United States and Soviet Union, the threat of nuclear war was always present.
+But after the Soviet Union collapsed in 1991 and the Cold War ended, real progress was made to strengthen the NPT.
+This process included encouraging former Soviet countries to adopt the treaty and stop the further use of nuclear weapons.

 A Ukrainian army officer looks at the destroyed SS-24 missile silo near the town of Pervomaisk in Ukraine's Nikolayev region on October 30, 2001.